eikehmueller/mlmcpathintegral/README.md

  * The [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)

 #### Building the code ####
 Go to the code directory `quantum/src/c`.
 Copy the machine-specific Makefile `local_MACHINE.mk` to `local.mk` and edit if necessary, in particular set the paths to the Eigen library and the GSL.
-Edit compile time options in `config.h`. `make all` will build the code, `make doc` will build the doxygen documentation in the subdirectory doc.
+Edit compile time options (if you want to save some paths to disk) in `config.h`. `make all` will build the code, `make doc` will build the doxygen documentation in the subdirectory doc.

 ### Running ##
 To run, type